 Amelia’s medical journey began when she was only two years old after what appeared to be the flu.
 After several days of misdiagnosis, Amelia’s mom took her to another doctor who knew her case was much more severe.
 Within fifteen minutes Amelia and her mom were in an ambulance being transported and admitted into the hospital for pneumonia.
 What was meant to be a simple hospital visit – an IV and prescription of antibiotics to beat the infection – did not go as planned.

 Over the next few weeks Amelia’s condition worsened.
 She was transferred to the PICU due to respiratory distress, as her doctors tried to make sense of why her lab results were off.
 Amelia’s kidneys were failing and she began deteriorating quickly.
 She was put into a medically induced coma, started on dialysis, and was given respiratory treatment around the clock.
+We were worried that we might have to consider an advanced medical directive if the worse case situation happened where Amelia couldn’t talk for herself and sunk into a vegetated state.

 Amelia developed a complication called Hemolytic Uremic Syndrome (HUS) from the strain of Streptococcus 19A, caused by an abnormal destruction of red blood cells, which clog the filtering system in the kidneys.
 Over the course of the next three weeks, young Amelia battled for her life.